AndyShiue/Ende-readme/README.md

 You can write 2 commas in a row to go out of one layer of the syntax, so `data First = first,, data Second = second` in the same line is valid syntax.
 More consecutive commas can be used to go out of several layers of the syntax in a similar fashion.

+Also, there's a way to escape all indentation after the next line.
+You can write `\` at the end of the line to do it as in C.

 # Generics

 We've seen an `OptionI32` type above.